Understanding the Basics: What UAE Residents Need to Know

 Document Authentication and Translation

 Documents not in Arabic, French, or English require official translation.
-The UAE's Ministry of Foreign Affairs offers attestation services, though business documents typically need only embassy acceptance rather than full government attestation.
+The UAE's Ministry of Foreign Affairs offers attestation services, though business documents typically need only embassy acceptance rather than full government attestation for short-stay visas.

 Translation tip: Morocco's consulate maintains a list of approved translators.
-Using their recommended services accelerates processing.
+Using their recommended services accelerates processing and ensures acceptance.

 Processing Times and Cost Breakdown